 I agreed to give him that but he keeps saying that I do not know what it means and wants me to wipe off the board in front of the house.
 I plead for justice!”
 The judge asked the vendor what is this argument all about.
 He humbly replied, “Sir, I informed her beforehand that a load of firewood would cost her a handful of grain.

 I actually wanted one grain that could fill the hand.
 If she cannot understand this much, she has no right to put up that hoarding in front of her house.”

-Ramani was outwitted by the firewood vendor and the verdict was given in favour of the vendor.
+Ramani was outwitted by the firewood vendor and the verdict was given in favor of the vendor.
 Ramani was ordered to pay him one thousand gold coins and she also had to take down the hoarding from her wall.

 Moral of the story: Arrogance and Pride are bad attributes

-14) The Thirsty Crow’s – Short Story with Moral
+17) The Thirsty Crow’s – Short Story with Moral

 It was a hot summer’s day.
 A thirsty crow flew into a village searching for water.
 The crow had nearly covered the whole village but there was no sign of water.
 After a long time, he came across a farm.
 Under one of the trees on the farm was a pitcher of water.